RahulVerma05/Learning/README.md

 1. Trying to take participate in coding ninja contast :(
 ### Day 20
 1. study some project related to python
+### Day 21
+1. Array cotanst from coding ninja
+2. leetcode and hackerrank questions